Everything PR News

-Updated June 8, 2026.
 Part of Everything-PR's The Architects publicist directory.
-The 10-year retrospective on celebrity publicist Jonathan Cheban and what the case study tells us about the rise of the publicist-as-character.
+The 10-year retrospective on celebrity publicist Jonathan Cheban — now legally Foodgod — and what the case study tells us about the rise of the publicist-as-character.
+See also the canonical profile at Jonathan Cheban — The Foodgod Brand Playbook.

-In January 2016, celebrity publicist Jonathan Cheban entered Celebrity Big Brother UK for the show's seventeenth series.
-The casting decision was the first time a celebrity publicist had taken the headline subject position on a major U.K. reality television production.
-The episode is now a useful retrospective on a category — celebrity publicist as media character — that has substantially expanded across the decade since.
+In January 2016, celebrity publicist Jonathan Cheban entered Celebrity Big Brother UK series 17.
+It was the first time a celebrity publicist had taken the headline subject position on a major U.K. reality television production.
+The episode now reads as a category-defining moment — the public point at which celebrity publicists became media characters in their own right, with personal brands large enough to outlive the firms that produced them.

 Who Cheban Was Then

 The Cheban brand throughout the early-2010s was anchored in the Kim Kardashian orbit.
-Cheban appeared frequently on Keeping Up with the Kardashians, hosted Kim Kardashian-attended events, and operated as one of the most-photographed publicists in the reality-television-adjacent celebrity ecosystem.
-He launched adjacent ventures across the decade — restaurants (Sushi MiKasa and Sushi Couture), the celebrity gossip site The Dishh (now defunct), a Burger Bandit franchise (now closed), the RichRocks jewelry line, and the Kritik clothing line.
+Cheban appeared frequently on Keeping Up with the Kardashians, attended Kim Kardashian-hosted events, and operated as one of the most-photographed publicists in the reality-television-adjacent celebrity ecosystem.
+He launched adjacent ventures across the decade — restaurants, a celebrity food and gossip site, a Burger Bandit franchise, the RichRocks jewelry line, and the Kritik clothing line — each one a learning step toward the Foodgod brand that consolidated the playbook later in the decade.

 What Happened on Celebrity Big Brother